-Steering Committee members, proxies, and meeting participants agree to follow the Ground Rules.
-Ground Rules will be reviewed at the start of each meeting and all attendees are expected to follow them at all times.
+Steering Committee members, proxies, and meeting participants agree to follow the ground rules.
+Ground rules will be reviewed at the start of each meeting and all attendees are expected to follow them at all times.
 Participants who repeatedly violate the ground rules will be asked to leave.

-- Only one person will speak at a time - Strive to listen well, and be open minded, and maintain a positive outlook - Be ready to engage in respectful, constructive dialogue - No personal attacks or blaming others for actions or outcomes - Try to stay on track and avoid digression and grandstanding - No side conversations give your full attention - Start on time and end on time to be respectful to everyone's time
+- Only one person will speak at a time - Strive to listen well, and be open minded, and maintain a positive outlook - Be ready to engage in respectful, constructive dialogue - No personal attacks, marginalizing opinions, or blaming others - Try to stay on track and avoid digression and grandstanding - No side conversations give your full attention - Start and end on time to be respectful to everyone's time

-1 Characterized by the belief that the parts of something are interconnected and can be explained only by reference to the whole (Oxford Languages Dictionary).
+&lt;sup>1 Characterized by the belief that the parts of something are interconnected and can be explained only by reference to the whole (Oxford Languages Dictionary).